xvonabur/minimongo-cache/README.md

 ### What does this suck at?

   * It could maybe be rethought with immutable.js for better MVCC and `PureRenderMixin` support
-  * Doesn't solve batched requests, and therefore server rendering, like Relay does
+  * Doesn't solve the "n+1 queries" problem, and therefore server rendering, like Relay does
     * I intend to build this layer on top of this system